 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 “Let’s go down there.
 There may be some graffiti,” I said to my friend.
 We turned the corner and entered the alley.
 Immediately the wafting stench of urine hit our nostrils.
-“Oh wow, look at these street art murals!”
-We hit the jackpot off Cordova Street.
+“Oh wow, look at these murals!”
+We hit the jackpot of Vancouver street art off Cordova Street.

-If you go to Vancouver, put on your good shoes, don’t step in any strange puddles and bring your camera – you’re in for some amazing street art!
+If you visit Vancouver, put on your good shoes, don’t step in any strange puddles and bring your camera – you’re in for some amazing art!